 To find out if the Corporation is in good standings, you should request a ‘Status Certificate’ as part of any offer and have your lawyer review it.
 In this documentation you will be able to review building financials & Reserve Fund, see if there are any judgements in place, and review how many units are being rented out.
 It is also important to review the rules and regulations of the building in case you are not comfortable with any that are in place, such as pet restrictions.

 When looking at condominiums, you should also consider the building itself.
 The choice of the building has a large impact on the ‘lifestyle’ you would like to have.
 The ‘building lifestyle’ is determined by three factors:

 - Mix of Owners

-If you have any additional questions regarding condominium ownership, please do not hesitate to get in touch with me.
+If you have any additional questions regarding condominium ownership, please do not hesitate to get in touch.

 Read more about condominiums:

 The Reserve Fund

 Would like stay up to date on the Barrie condo market?
 Subscribe to my monthly market report TODAY!

 There's a difference between working with an agent and working with a CONDO AGENT.
 Make the right decision and WORK WITH AN EXPERT!